 - "I want you to know something.
 In spite of whatever I might have said, I realize now you're an honorable man.
 And I think your daughter must have loved you very much."
 (Kira, to Ghemor)

-Remarkable shapeshifting: Odo morphs into bag and returns to his humanoid shape to overwhelm Entek.
+- Remarkable shapeshifting: Odo morphs into bag and returns to his humanoid shape to overwhelm Entek.

-Remarkable facts: This episode establishes Garak as being claustrophobic, something that would be picked up in "In Purgatory's Shadow".
+- Remarkable fact: This episode establishes Garak as being claustrophobic, something that would be picked up in "In Purgatory's Shadow".

 We have seen episodes with similar themes before, especially on TNG.
 In TNG: "The Child" we saw a boy, Deanna Troi's "son", grow up very fast.
 But he turned out to be a shapeless lifeform that wanted to experience how it is to live a humanoid life.
 In TNG: "Suddenly Human" Picard became the mentor of a human boy named Jeremiah who had been kidnapped and raised by the brutal Talarians as "Jono".
 Picard eventually ruled that it would be better for the boy to be returned to them because the Talarians are the only family he ever knew.
 Even more obviously, in "I, Borg" Geordi befriended a Borg drone he named Hugh that had been separated from the Collective and regained his individuality.
 After his initial objections Picard eventually granted Hugh the rights of a self-determined being and let him return to the Collective unharmed.
 Much the same happens yet again in DS9.
 Still, "The Abandoned" is much like an antithesis especially to the latter TNG episode.
 Like the Borg, the Jem'Hadar are conditioned to perform certain tasks and their individuality is suppressed.
 Like Geordi did with Hugh, Odo gives the young Jem'Hadar the benefit of the doubt.
 But Odo fails.
 There does not seem to be a chance for the Jem'Hadar to become more than a killing machine, because when even the education of a young and innocent Jem'Hadar to overcome his conditioning is in vain, how should it ever work with adult members of his people?
 Unlike Hugh the Jem'Hadar in this episode remains accordingly nameless.

-It is a recurring question of the episode whether people should be judged by their descent, intelligence, special skills or profession.
+It is a recurring question of the episode whether people should be judged by their descent, intelligence, skills or profession.
 It is posed by Odo, who doesn't want the Jem'Hadar to become a "lab specimen".
 Vice versa, the Jem'Hadar considers himself inferior to Odo and superior to anyone else by design.
 And even the dabo girl Mardah chimes in when she complains (to and more or less about Sisko), that people are judged based on nothing but their job.
 I find the discussion interesting, but overall there is a bit too much finger wagging, also considering that the story may be seen as a metaphorical comment on youth gangs, as Avery Brooks hinted at.
 It makes the episode formulaic, rather than as exciting as it could have been considering that there is a dangerous killing machine aboard.
 But speaking of a killing machine, the whole commentary about racial and social equality is overshadowed by the question whether the genetically engineered Jem'Hadar could develop a free will and a personality of his own in the first place.
 Jadzia anticipates that this may become the key issue.
 This is almost a paradigm shift in Star Trek, because it would be the first time that lifeform rights would be revoked or limited because they don't apply (not counting in the instances where they were not recognized in the first place).